Sigafoos/xmlrpc-meta/README.md

 Wordpress' [XML-RPC API](http://codex.wordpress.org/XML-RPC_WordPress_API) can be pretty nifty, but you can only add/edit *custom* fields, not post *meta* fields.
 I needed to be able to do that, so now you can.

+## Installation
+Put in your `wp-content/plugins` directory and activate it.
+You probably knew that already.

 ## wp.getPostMeta
 ### Parameters
 * int `blog_id` (which is dumb and useless, just set to 1)